 - Embarrassing the student or attacking his or her dignity.

 - Demanding, “What did you say?” in an accusatory manner.

 Here are some of my favorite examples of stabilization.
 If these stabilization techniques are not followed by an intervention strategy, they will not solve the problem.
 Try imagining what intervention you would use when things calm down.

 - Student (in front of the whole class): “This class sucks!”
 Teacher: “I’m sure you have reasons for thinking that, but this is not the time to talk about it.
 I promise to listen to you after class.”

 - A student calls another student a name, and that student hits him.
 Teacher (to the hitter): “You have every right to defend yourself from insults, but hitting isn’t an acceptable method.
 We need to have a conversation about better ways to solve this problem.”

 - Student (out loud): “I hate this class!”
 Teacher: “And yet you still come.
 That takes a lot of courage.
 Let’s find a way to make this class better for you.
 I hope you have some worthwhile suggestions.”

-If these expressions don't work for you, you can always use the old standby: count to ten and take a deep breath.
-And if you have other effective intervention strategies, please share them in the comments section below.
+If these expressions don’t work for you, you can always use the old standby: Count to 10 and take a deep breath.